 Although all of these diets differ in some way, there seems to be agreement about a few things:

-- Avoid processed food as much as possible.
+• Avoid processed food as much as possible.
 These are foods that generally come in a box or a package and have a long list of ingredients.
 If a product has a shelf life that allows food to stay intact long after it’s made, that’s probably a great thing for the food manufacturer, but not a great thing for the body.
-Especially a body that has just gone through opioid detoxification.
+Especially a body that has just gone through the opiate detox and withdrawal process.
 Why put more toxins in?

-- Watch out for hidden sugars.
-Sugar causes a quick insulin release from the pancreas, which can then drop sugar levels so low, energy plummets.
-This low energy causes people to eat more sugary products to try to get their energy up again, and a vicious cycle ensues.
+• Watch out for hidden sugars.
+Sugar causes a quick insulin release from the pancreas, which can then drop blood sugar so low that energy levels plummet.
+This low energy causes people to eat more sugary products to try to restore their energy, and a vicious cycle ensues.

-4. Fight Opioid Withdrawal Energy Levels With Exercise
+4. Fight Low-Energy Levels After Opioid Withdrawal With Exercise

-While it is important to clear any vigorous exercise program with their doctor, it is also true there may be nothing that generates more energy after an opioid detox than moving one’s body.
+While it is important to clear any vigorous exercise program with a medical professional, it is also true there may be nothing that generates more energy after an opioid detox than moving one’s body.

 Start slowly.
 Gentle stretching and walking are one of the best formulas out there.
-The majority of our patients who have been treated with long-term morphine products are stunned at the minimal discomfort they experience when the meds are gone and they start to move again.
+The majority of our patients who have been treated with opioids such as long-term morphine are stunned at the minimal discomfort they experience when the meds are gone and they start to move again.

 Not only do people benefit physically from moving, but psychologically as well.
-Both walking and being out in nature have been shown to reduce depression.
-Mild aerobics can create natural endorphins which can aid in improved moods, energy levels, as well as getting more sleep.
+Both walking and being out in nature have been shown to reduce depression and improve mental health.
+Mild aerobics can create natural endorphins which can aid in improved moods, heightened energy levels, and more restful sleep.
 Increased feelings of wellness play an important role in preventing the return to substance use.

 Another great option to help move the body is yoga and meditation.
 It’s a wonderful addition to an established recovery process.
 Yoga means to yoke, which means to connect the body and mind.
 The things we do with our minds affect the body and vice versa.
 There are lots of varieties of yoga and meditation so finding which one resonates is key.
 The goal is to allow your brain to take a break, and subsequently your body.
-Sobriety is an evolutionary process, and yoga and meditation can help continue strengthening ongoing recovery.
+Sobriety is an evolutionary process, and yoga and meditation can help you continue to strengthen your ongoing recovery from opioids.

 5. Track Progress After Opioid Withdrawal

-Patients who come to the Coleman Institute to get off fentanyl, Roxicodone®, Oxycontin®, or other opioids typically have scheduled follow up appointments every one to two months.
-Therefore, it is easy for us to see the progress patients have made in energy levels, sleep, relationships, and mood.
+Patients who come to the Coleman Institute in our Richmond, VA, office or in one of our regional clinics around the nation to get off fentanyl, Roxicodone®, Oxycontin®, or other opioids typically have scheduled follow-up appointments every one to two months.
+Therefore, it is easy for us to see the progress patients have made in restoring energy levels, sleep, relationships, and mood.

 One of the most beneficial practices for our patients is to keep a journal.
 A brief—or lengthy—daily entry is a powerful motivator as people see the progress they are steadily making.
 There is nothing as satisfying as reading back on the first low-energy, foggy days post-detox, and realizing how far one has come.